nw-rs/rustworks/SETUP.md

 ## Install dfu-util

-If you don't have an STLink probe you will need to flash the calculator using DFU (you still need this to test your changes even if you have an STLink).
+If you don't have an STLink probe you will need to flash the calculator using DFU (you'll still need this to test your changes even if you have an STLink).
-You can either get this by following the instructions on [the dfu-util homepage](http://dfu-util.sourceforge.net/).
+You can get this by following the instructions on
+[the dfu-util homepage](http://dfu-util.sourceforge.net/).

 ## Install cargo tools